 How big is your flock?

-We currently have a mixed flock containing Silver Laced Wyandottes, Golden Laced Wyandottes, and White Plymouth Rocks.
-We have 28 hens.
+We currently have a mixed flock containing Silver Laced Wyandottes, Golden Laced Wyandottes, Brown Leghorns, and White Plymouth Rocks.
+We have 30 hens and 3 roosters to help protect them from predators.

 How long are my eggs good for?
 How should I store them?